Legislative Assembly of the Northwest Territories: Assembly buildings

 The building that has housed the Northwest Territories Legislative Assembly has changed many times since it was founded.
 The first building was the original Manitoba Legislature in Fort Garry.
 After the council moved to Fort Livingstone it was housed in the Swan River Barracks used by the North-West Mounted Police.

 The first building built for the needs of the Assembly was NWT Government House in Battleford.
 That building also served as a residence for the Lieutenant Governor.
 In 1883 the Assembly moved to Regina.
 The Territorial Administration building was built to accommodate the growing Assembly and used until 1905.

 After the creation of Alberta and Saskatchewan, the capital was moved to Ottawa and the council sessions took place in an office building on Sparks Street.
-When the council sessions returned to the territories, they were held in any infrastructure suitable as they traveled from community to community.
+When the council sessions returned to the territory, the legislature initially travelled between the territory's various major communities, bringing all of its personnel, furniture and equipment on the continuous journey.
+Legislative sessions were held in any convenient local infrastructure, including school gymnasiums, church halls, community recreational facilities, and hotel function rooms.

 After the capital was moved to Yellowknife in 1967 a temporary site for the Legislative Assembly was used until the new Legislature building was finished in 1993.
 The design of the current Legislature building was created by Pin/Taylor Architects company from Yellowknife.

-Current membership
+Membership

-The membership of the 19th Northwest Territories Legislative Assembly, was selected in the 2019 Northwest Territories general election on October 1, 2019.
-A 2021 by-election was held for the electoral district of Monfwi.
+The membership of the 20th Northwest Territories Legislative Assembly, was selected in the 2023 Northwest Territories general election on November 14, 2023.
 Each member represents one electoral district.

-The territories has fixed election date legislation that ensures elections are held every four years on the first Monday in October.
+The territory has fixed election date legislation that ensures elections are held every four years on the first Monday in October.

 The legislature since 1905 is a non-partisan body and all members run and sit as independents.

+Jane Weyallon Armstrong's by-election win in Monfwi on July 27, 2021, during the 19th Legislative Assembly, saw the Northwest Territories become the first provincial or territorial government in Canada with a majority of its membership identifying as female.
+At the time, the territory was also led by the nation's only female premier, Caroline Cochrane.

+The current membership is as follows: